Ireland Biology Field Experience

 Cancellations and Refunds

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
 Fees, exclusive of deposit, are refundable if written notification is received prior to 6 February 2013.
 Thereafter, no refunds will be available.
 The Office of International Programs should be notified of all cancellations.
-Refund requests must be made in writing.

 Program Director Information